ParadigmZero/homebrew-other-cask-tap/README.md

 # About

-A Homebrew package manager tap for unsigned Casks (macOS);
+A Homebrew package manager tap for various Casks.

+The Casks have the following properties:

+## would be rejected from main homebrew-cask repository

+e.g.

+- unnotarized
+- unsigned

+Signing requires someone to be in the Apple Developer Program, which at present is 99 USD per member per year, this financial and labour overhead, explains why apps are not always signed, especially with smaller developers, or those not focusing on Apple development (providing for other OSs).

+## other

+Other apps may be added for expediency, but it may be best to endeavour to add it to the official repository if possible.

+## responsibility of use

 The main [homebrew-cask](https://github.com/Homebrew/homebrew-cask) will not allow unsigned Casks on Apple Silicon M series according to their [acceptable casks policy](https://docs.brew.sh/Acceptable-Casks).

 This tap, is meant to store software, where there is a degree of trust, but it has not been signed.
-Signing requires someone to be in the Apple Developer Program, which at present is 99 USD per member per year, this financial and labour overhead, explains why apps are not always signed, especially with multiple-OS open-source organizations such as KDE .etc.
 That being said YOU take full responsibility, for using any software in this tap.

 # Tap